carlireul/uobsw2project/README.md

         ○ Split into different drop downs
         ○ Make collapsable
-        ○ Only show the relevant tabs depending if you're logged in or not -Adding assignment 1a and b functionality (Carly)
+        ○ Only show the relevant tabs depending if you're logged in or not X Adding assignment 1a and b functionality (Carly)